 If someone you love has died, you may be familiar with hospice.
 If you aren’t, a good and compassionate introduction is a new book by Larry Patten, A Companion for the Hospice Journey.
 Patten carefully lays out what hospice is, what the different people on the hospice team do (doctor, nurse, social worker, home health aide, chaplain), and answers the common questions people have.

 Going into hospice does not mean you are giving up.
 Nothing that hospice does shortens your life, Patten says.
 Hospice is about stopping the pain and suffering, and taking care of basic health needs.
-This enables people to stay at home and be comfortable for their last months and weeks rather than staying in a nursing facility, or being in a hospital trying every surgical procedure and every new chemotherapy.
+This enables people to stay at home and be comfortable for their last months and weeks rather than staying in a nursing facility, or being in a hospital trying every new surgical procedure and chemotherapy.

 Doctors often regard death as the enemy and are focused on defeating it at all costs.
 They neglect to ask patients what they would like.
 You are the one who is in charge of your medical care.
 If your primary doctor doesn’t think an ache that won’t go away is serious, see another doctor.
 I’m tired of hearing about another friend who waited too long and now has Stage 4 something.

 One of the matters Patten mentions is the wisdom of discussing end-of-life matters now, because people die unexpectedly all the time.
 Then, if the unexpected should happen, the family knows what we want done and they don’t have to agonize over making decisions like resuscitation, organ donation, and cremation or burial.

 My parents were reluctant to make decisions, so we, their children, kept pestering them until they had a plan for things like wills, which of us would have durable power of attorney if both were incapacitated, and what nursing home they wanted to go to if they needed one.
 They were in their late 80s and early 90s at this point and we thought it was time they decided.